 The prices depicted in this section are from Sidney Health Center’s current charge master and reflect the prices as of December 31, 2018.
 Hospital prices are updated annually with the most recent overall price change being implemented at the start of each fiscal year on the first of July.
 There could be instances where charges in an individual department or an isolated charge may change during the calendar year.

-Click Here to View: 2019 Charge Master Listing
+Click Here to View: Charge Master Listing effective July 2019

 Hospital charges are the amount a hospital bills a patient or insurer for a service.
 For most patients, hospitals are reimbursed at a level well below charges.
 Patients covered by commercial insurance products have negotiated rates with hospitals.
 Patients covered by Medicare or Medicaid programs have hospital reimbursement rates determined by federal and state governments.